PyroGuard - Interior Fire Retardant Treated Wood

-Hoover Treated Wood Products warrants Pyro-Guard fire-retardant treated wood against defects in manufacture where the product is properly installed up to a maximum of 20 years.
+Hoover Treated Wood Products, Inc. warrants PYRO-GUARD ® fire retardant treated wood against defects in manufacture where the product is properly installed up to a maximum of 20 years.
 This warranty entitles the holder to repair or replacement of defective material, including the reasonable cost of labor and materials.

-Hoover Treated Wood Products warrants that its Pyro-Guard interior fire-retardant treated wood is manufactured under Underwriters Laboratories Inc. independent third-party Follow Up Inspection Service and that it meets or exceeds the following code requirements for interior fire retardant treated wood:
+Hoover Treated Wood Products, Inc. warrants that its’ PYRO-GUARD ® interior fire retardant treated wood is manufactured under Underwriters Laboratories independent third-party Follow Up Inspection Service and that it meets or exceeds the following code requirements for interior fire retardant treated wood:

-Further, Pyro-Guard treated wood products will meet or exceed the relevant ASTM Standards (E-84, D 3201) for interior fire retardant lumber and plywood.
+Further, PYRO-GUARD ® treated wood products will meet or exceed the relevant ASTM Standards (E-84, D-3201) for interior fire retardant treated lumber and plywood.

 The natural wood color and texture remains intact with Pyro-Guard.
 Raised grain may occur, especially on sanded plywood, and this is easily removed by sanding.
-Marks may be left by drying sticks on both sides of lumber and plywood.
-If these are undesirable, Pyro-Guard can be ordered with stick marks on one side only.
+Stick marks may be minimized by special order.
+Engineering Calculations with Pyro-Guard

 Pyro-Guard was the first FRTW with plywood roof span ratings and lumber strength adjustments based on strength testing after prolonged exposure to elevated temperatures and moisture.